mawais-afz/java-interview-questions/java-oops.md

 34. **Can you access the private method from outside the class?**

+    No, private methods cannot be accessed from outside the class where they are declared.
+This is because:

+    1. **Encapsulation**: Private methods are used to implement encapsulation, which means hiding internal implementation details from outside access.

+    2. **Access Restriction**: The private access modifier restricts the method's visibility to only within the declaring class.

+    3. **Compilation Error**: Any attempt to access a private method from outside its class will result in a compilation error.

+    Example demonstrating private method access:

+    ```java
+    public class MyClass {
+        private void privateMethod() {
+            System.out.println("Private method");
+        }
+    }

+    public class AnotherClass {
+        public void tryToAccess() {
+            MyClass obj = new MyClass();
+            // obj.privateMethod(); // This will cause compilation error
+        }
+    }
+    ```

+    However, there are ways to access private methods indirectly:

+    1. Using public methods that internally call private methods
+    2. Using Reflection API (though this is generally not recommended for production code)

 34. **Can we override the static method?
 Why can we not override static method?**

     No, static methods cannot be overridden in Java.
-This is because:

-    1. **Static Method Binding**: Static methods are bound at compile time through static binding, which means the method to be called is determined by the reference type, not the actual object type.
+Here's why:

-    2. **Class-Level Methods**: Static methods belong to the class itself, not to individual object instances.
-They are associated with the class rather than an object's runtime type.
+    1. **Static Methods Belong to Class**: Static methods belong to the class itself, not instances.
+They are associated with the class rather than objects.

+    2. **Compile-time Binding**: Static methods use static binding at compile time.
+The method call is determined by the reference type, not the actual object type.

-    3. **No Runtime Polymorphism**: Since static methods are resolved at compile time, they do not support runtime polymorphism.
-When a subclass defines a static method with the same signature as a method in its superclass, it is method hiding, not overriding.
+    3. **Method Hiding Instead**: When a subclass defines a static method with the same signature as its parent class, it's called method hiding, not overriding.

-    Example demonstrating method hiding:
+    Example showing method hiding vs overriding:

     ```java
     class Parent {
-        static void display() {
+        static void staticMethod() {
-            System.out.println("Static method in Parent");
+            System.out.println("Parent static method");
         }

+        void instanceMethod() {
+            System.out.println("Parent instance method");
         }
+    }

     class Child extends Parent {
-        // This is method hiding, not overriding
+        // This is method hiding
-        static void display() {
+        static void staticMethod() {
-            System.out.println("Static method in Child");
+            System.out.println("Child static method");
         }

+        // This is method overriding
+        @Override
+        void instanceMethod() {
+            System.out.println("Child instance method");
         }
+    }

     public class Test {
         public static void main(String[] args) {
-            Parent obj = new Child();
+            Parent p = new Child();
-            obj.display(); // Outputs: Static method in Parent

-            Child childObj = new Child();
-            childObj.display(); // Outputs: Static method in Child
+            p.staticMethod();   // Prints "Parent static method" - uses reference type
+            p.instanceMethod(); // Prints "Child instance method" - uses object type
         }
     }
     ```

-    Key differences from instance method overriding:
+    The key points are:

-    - Static methods are resolved at compile-time
+    - Static methods are bound at compile-time based on the reference type
-    - The method called depends on the reference type, not the actual object type
+    - Instance methods are bound at runtime based on the actual object type
-    - Subclass static method hides the parent class static method instead of overriding it
+    - Static methods can be hidden but not overridden
+    - The @Override annotation will cause a compilation error if used with static methods

 35. **Can we override the private methods?**